-Note: Please also include the path to the executable file that performs the virus scan.
-If you do not include the path at this point, it will increase the loading time of the policy file.
+Note: If you do not include the path at this point, it will increase the loading time of the policy file.

 Enable the Use Authenticode verification option.

 Note: We recommend using an Authenticode signed virus scanner by all means to specify the scanner here and to enable Authenticode verification.
 Only this verification ensures that the executable is truly the required executable of the virus scanner and that only trustworthy applications are given the explicitly desired access to encrypted files.